Spring 2019 Prospective Students

-In order to be eligible to receive financial aid at the University of New Haven for the 2018-2019 academic year all applicants must have applied, been officially accepted and matriculated for admission, and be enrolled in a degree program.
+In order to be eligible to receive financial aid at the University of New Haven for the Spring 2019 term all applicants must have applied, been officially accepted and matriculated for admission, and be enrolled in a degree program.
 Students who have an admission/matriculation status of "in process" or are enrolled in personal enrichment programs are not eligible.
 In order to be considered for most financial aid programs, students must be enrolled on at least a half-time basis.
 Refer to the university catalog for detailed information.

 STEP 1: Complete the 2018-2019 Free Application for Federal Student Aid (FAFSA) with the University of New Haven School code 001397.
 All students applying for financial aid MUST complete the FAFSA.